Odionyx/qtcrt/README.md

-# thank you for the tutorial
+# thank you for the tutorial!